masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 **The question it answers:** Where is our supplier risk concentrated?
 It ranks suppliers by spend and performance, showing which handful carry most of the exposure.
 This tells the program manager which suppliers warrant a second source, a scorecard conversation, or tighter management, the highest-leverage places to reduce risk.

-**My recommendation:** For high-spend suppliers with elevated risk ratings, initiate executive supplier reviews, require recovery plans, evaluate second-source options.
+**My recommendation:** For high-spend suppliers with elevated risk ratings, initiate executive supplier reviews, require recovery plans, evaluate second-source options, and track corrective actions to closure.

 <br/>